 - Weak immune system from a disease or medicine—The vaccine may not work as well in patients with this condition.

-This section provides information on the proper use of a number of products that contain hepatitis a vaccine inactivated and hepatitis b vaccine recombinant.
+This section provides information on the proper use of a number of products that contain hepatitis a and hepatitis b vaccine.
 It may not be specific to Twinrix Adult.
 Please read with care.

 A nurse or other trained health professional will give you this vaccine.
 This vaccine is given as a shot into your muscles.

 This vaccine is usually given as 3 doses.
 After the first dose, two more doses are given 1 month and 6 months after the first dose, unless your doctor tells you otherwise.

 It is important that you receive all doses at the right time.
 If you miss your scheduled shot, call your doctor to make another appointment as soon as possible.

 It is very important that you return to your doctor's office at the right time for all of the doses.
 Be sure to notify your doctor of any unwanted effects that occur after you receive this vaccine.